ga-wdi-boston/express-api-upload/README.md

 - `multer`

-## Uploading files to AWS via multer and express - lab
+## Uploading files to AWS via multer and express - practice

 We'll need to add `aws-sdk` to the modules we're using.